FREQUENTLY ASKED QUESTIONS

 Each of our programmes has specific eligibility criteria, application forms, and application timelines.

-- Train-The-Trainer – an opportunity to enhance your ability to deliver Investment Readiness and Impact Management services to impact enterprises; a prerequisite to become a qualified provider for the Voucher Scheme
+• Train-The-Trainer – an opportunity to enhance your ability to deliver Investment Readiness and Impact Management services to impact enterprises; a prerequisite to becoming a qualified provider for the Voucher Scheme

 About specific applications